Highlights

 - Regular self-care practices, adequate sleep, balanced nutrition, and regular exercise all contribute to a well-regulated sensory system.

-- Support groups could also be used to devise forums for discussion of approaches and resources to cope with SPD.
+- Support groups can also be used to devise forums for open discussion and resources to cope with SPD.

-- Mindfulness practices like deep breathing or meditation can also be helpful in managing stress and building resilience.
+- Mindfulness practices like deep breathing and meditation can also be helpful in managing stress and building resilience.

 Final Thoughts

-With proper medical treatment and support, sensory processing disorder can be managed and controlled.
-Since it can be comorbid with other mental health conditions, it’s important to get comprehensive professional help if you have bothersome symptoms.
-Book an appointment with a licensed healthcare provider at MEDvidi to go through an assessment and get an accurate diagnosis and treatment online.
+With proper medical treatment and support, sensory processing disorder can be managed effectively.
+Since it can present with other mental health conditions, it’s important to get comprehensive professional help if you have bothersome symptoms.
+Book an appointment with a licensed healthcare provider at MEDvidi to have an assessment and get an accurate diagnosis and treatment online.

 FAQ